 The Company's operating lease arrangements are principally for office space.
-As ofOctober 31, 2019, the Company had \$8.1 million of operating lease liabilities, current, \$110.4 million of operating lease liabilities, non-current, \$110.0 million of operating lease right-of-use assets, and no financing leases, on its condensed consolidated balance sheet.
-The operating lease arrangements included in the measurement of lease liabilities had a weighted-average remaining lease term of 10.2 years and a weighted-average discount rate of 5.9%, as of October 31, 2019.
-During the nine months ended October 31, 2019, the Company entered into new operating lease arrangements for office space, including in Rosslyn, VA, London, UK and New York, NY, each of which have expiration dates subsequent to the fiscal year ending January 31, 2024.
+As ofApril 30, 2020, the Company had \$8.8 million of operating lease liabilities, current, \$123.1 million of operating lease liabilities, non-current, \$114.1 million of operating lease right-of-use assets, and no financing leases, on its condensed consolidated balance sheet.
+The operating lease arrangements included in the measurement of lease liabilities do not include short-term leases, and had a weighted-average remaining lease term of 9.8 years and a weighted-average discount rate of 5.7%, as of April 30, 2020.
+During the three months ended April 30, 2020, the Company paid \$2.2 million for amounts included in the measurement of lease liabilities and obtained \$5.9 million of operating lease right-of-use assets in exchange for lease obligations.